Hildegard of Bingen: Veneration

 Hildegard was one of the first persons for whom the Roman canonization process was officially applied, but the process took so long that four attempts at canonization were not completed and she remained at the level of her beatification.
-Her name was nonetheless taken up in the Roman Martyrology at the end of the 16th century.
-Her feast is 17 September.
+Her name was nonetheless included in the Roman Martyrology at the end of the 16th century up to the current 2004 edition, listing her as "Saint Hildegard" with her feast on 17 September, which would eventually be added to the General Roman Calendar as an optional memorial.
 Numerous popes have referred to Hildegard as a saint, including Pope John Paul II and Pope Benedict XVI.
-Hildegard's parish and pilgrimage church in Eibingen near Rüdesheim houses her relics.
+Hildegard's pilgrimage church in Eibingen houses her relics.

 On 10 May 2012, Pope Benedict XVI extended the veneration of Saint Hildegard to the entire Catholic Church in a process known as "equivalent canonization," thus laying the groundwork for naming her a Doctor of the Church.
 On 7 October 2012, the feast of the Holy Rosary, the pope named her a Doctor of the Church.
 He called Hildegard "perennially relevant" and "an authentic teacher of theology and a profound scholar of natural science and music."

 Hildegard of Bingen also appears in the calendar of saints of various Anglican churches, such as that of the Church of England, in which she is commemorated on 17 September.